-On the newly mapped land you can do anything from rambling to bird watching but along with these new rights, come responsibilities.
+On the newly mapped land you can do anything from rambling to bird watching but alongside these rights, come responsibilities.

-Please remember that these areas of land are still privately owned and that the farmers or land manager’s needs should be respected.
+Please remember that these areas of land are still privately owned.
+The farmers or land manager’s needs should be respected at all times if you are accessing their land.
 For more background go to the Countryside Access website.

 Local Authority Access Information

 Click on the links below to see access webpages from all of the local authorities in the Cotswolds AONB:

 - Warwickshire County Council